 As far as the traditional preparation of a hutspot is concerned, one simply peels and dices the potatoes, onions and carrots in equal quantity until tender.
 As explained above, butter, milk, salt, pepper and nutmeg give the mash all the extra flavor it needs.
 The result is certainly satisfying, and I recommend trying it the old-fashioned way.
 What’s more, following this method, dinner is on the table in just under twenty minutes.
 This is something I like to call real fast food.

-Since I am fond of finding different textures on my plate, I prefer to treat my carrots and onions to some roasting in the oven while the potatoes boil.
+Since I like different textures on my plate, I prefer to treat my carrots and onions to some roasting in the oven while the potatoes boil, rather than boiling all ingredients together like a traditional hutspot.
 This only adds about ten minutes of extra cooking time and I think it makes for a dish that is perfect even for a dinner party.
 Below is my recipe twist for hutspot, but please feel free to cook according tow what works best in your kitchen !

 Ingredients for a generous portion for four